MayankSinghBhati/MayankSinghBhati/README.md

 ## A Bit About Me

-- Interested in AI systems and intelligent problem solving
+- 🧠 Interested in AI systems and intelligent problem solving
-- Focused on building real projects, not just consuming tutorials
+- 🛠 Focused on building real projects, not just watching tutorials
-- Working toward becoming a strong applied AI engineer
+- 📈 Working toward becoming a strong applied AI engineer
-- I prefer simple, clean, and structured systems
+- ⚙️ I prefer simple, clean, and structured systems